th3rdwave/bs-graphql-js/README.md

 ## NO LONGER MAINTAINED

-We do not use Reason at Th3rd Wave anymore so this repo is no longer maintained.
+We do not use Reason at Th3rdwave anymore so this repo is no longer maintained.

 Bindings for [graphql](https://github.com/graphql/graphql-js) and [graphql-relay](https://github.com/graphql/graphql-relay-js) with an API based on [ocaml-graphql-server](https://github.com/andreas/ocaml-graphql-server).
 Allows for interop between JS and Reason/OCaml defined schemas.